PeteLaric/lyrebird/README.md

 INSTRUCTIONS

-Lyrebird is actually a suite of three independent programs:
+Lyrebird is actually a suite of five independent programs:

 1) lyrebird_compose